 Import health standards (IHS) have all of the information you need to import your animal from an approved country.

 You need to read and understand the IHS for the animals you want to bring to New Zealand.
 Make sure you can meet all the requirements of the IHS before you start.

 A guidance document is available for importing llamas and alpacas from Australia and the USA.
 The guidance document will help you understand and comply with IHS requirements.

-Apply for a permit to import the animals into New Zealand.
-The permit is the same for all types of farm animal.
+Ensure you apply for the import permit at least 10 working days before you need the permit.
+The permit is the same for all types of farm animals.

 Arrange to ear-tag the animals